What Is a Just-in-Time Inventory Management Strategy?

 Pros of Just-in-Time Inventory Management

-JIT inventory systems have a number of advantages.
+JIT inventory management systems have a number of advantages.

 Short production runs allow manufacturers to move from one product to another quickly.
 This method reduces costs because of the minimized warehouse needs.
 Manufacturers also spend less money on raw materials because they buy only enough resources to make the ordered products—and no more.